garden-io/garden/docs/basics/ephemeral-clusters.md

 Ingress URLs are not shareable at the moment however it is planned to be supported in future releases.
 Stay tuned for further updates on this.
 {% endhint %}

-## Accessing the ephemeral cluster via kubeconfig
+## Accessing a cluster via kubeconfig

-Once your ephemeral cluster is created, the kubeconfig file for that cluster is stored on your local machine.
+Once your cluster is created, the kubeconfig file for that cluster is stored on your local machine.
 The path to the kubeconfig file is shown in the logs when you deploy your project using Garden and looks like following:
 ```
 kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/garden-kubernetes/<cluster-id>-kubeconfig.yaml
 ```

 This kubeconfig file allows you to interact with the cluster using `kubectl` or other Kubernetes tools.

+## Security

+Your managed Garden cluster is not shared with other Garden users, but due to it's ephemeral character not suitable for production workloads.
+Ingress is secured by TLS and needs authentication via GitHub.
+That means your application will not be publicly available in the internet.

 ## Limitations